nkargas/Gen2-UHF-RFID-Reader/README.md

 - Set tx amplitude in apps/reader.py (default: 0.1)
 - Set rx gain in apps/reader.py (default: 20)
 - Set maximum number of queries in include/global_vars.h (default:1000)
-- To decode multiple tags, change const int FIXED_Q so that you increase the number of slots per inventory round.
+- **To decode multiple tags**, change const int FIXED_Q so that you increase the number of slots per inventory round.
   (In global_vars.h: const int FIXED_Q = 0;)